-In the area with large posterior variance, the correlation between the variance $\sigma_{\rm post}$ and angles of principal components and the readout vector ${\bf W}_{\rm out}$ is weak.
-This implies in the large-variance area, the output variance is controlled simply by the size of fluctuation of the internal dynamics.
-In fact, fig. \ref{fig:rnn_sampling_mechanism}(a) shows positive correlation between $\sigma_{\rm post}$ and fluctuation of ${\bf h}(t)$ in the large-variance area.
-However, the input variance does not correlate with $\sigma_{\rm post}$ in fig. 1, which means the landscape of the internal dynamics controls the output fluctuation.
-The largest eigenvalue of the Jacobian matrix ${\bf G} = \left. \frac{d{\bf F}}{d{\bf h}} \right|_{\bf h=h^\ast}$ represents stability against noise around fixed point $h^\ast$, and the larger this value is, the larger the fluctuation of the internal dynamics given constant amplitude of noise.
-Fig. \ref{fig:rnn_sampling_mechanism} shows the correlation between largest eigenvalues and the posterior variance $\sigma_{\rm post}$ suggesting they are controlling fluctuations of ${\bf h}(t)$.
+In the area with large posterior variance, the correlation between the variance $\sigma_{\rm post}$ and angles of PCs and the readout vector ${\bf W}_{\rm out}$ is weak, which implies that, in the large-variance area, the output variance is simply controlled by the magnitude of the fluctuation of the internal dynamics ${\bf h}(t)$.
+In fact, Fig. \ref{fig:rnn_sampling_mechanism}(a) shows a positive correlation between $\sigma_{\rm post}$ and fluctuation of ${\bf h}(t)$ in the large-variance area.
+However, the input variance does not correlate with $\sigma_{\rm post}$, which means that the landscape of the internal dynamics controls the output fluctuation.
+The largest eigenvalue of the Jacobian matrix ${\bf G} = \left. \frac{d{\bf F}}{d{\bf h}} \right|_{\bf h=h^\ast}$ represents stability against noise around fixed point ${\bf h}^\ast$; under a constant amplitude of noise, the larger this value is, the larger the fluctuation of the internal dynamics.
+Fig. \ref{fig:rnn_sampling_mechanism} shows the correlation between the largest eigenvalues and posterior variance $\sigma_{\rm post}$, suggesting that they control the fluctuations of ${\bf h}(t)$.

-Summarising the above results, there are two attributes contributing to the control of sampling in RNNs(Fig.\ref{fig:schema_sampling_dynamics}):
+Summarizing the above results, two attributes contribute to the control of sampling in RNNs (Fig.\ref{fig:schema_sampling_dynamics}):

-\begin{itemize} \item Small variance area: The magnitude of the fluctuations of the internal dynamics is predominantly determined by the fluctuations of the input signal, and the variance of the output signal is controlled by the "direction" of the fluctuations of the internal dynamics. \item Large variance area: The magnitude of the fluctuations of the internal dynamics is predominantly determined by the landscape of dynamics around the fixed point, and the variance of the output signal is controlled by the "magnitude" of the fluctuations of the internal dynamics. \end{itemize}
+\begin{itemize} \item Small-variance area: The magnitude of the fluctuations of the internal dynamics is predominantly determined by the fluctuations of the input signal, and the variance of the output signal is controlled by the “direction” of the fluctuations of the internal dynamics. \item Large-variance area: The magnitude of the fluctuations of the internal dynamics is predominantly determined by the landscape of dynamics around the fixed point, and the variance of the output signal is controlled by the “magnitude” of the fluctuations of the internal dynamics. \end{itemize}

-Compared to FFNNs, in which only input fluctuation contributes to controlling sampling, RNNs can reasonably perform more accurate inference.
+RNNs can reasonably perform more accurate inferences than FFNNs in which only input fluctuation contributes to controlling sampling.